rscopes/react-scopes/readme.md

 ## rScopes What ?

 RS is a flexible state management system inspired by ReactJS methods.<br/>
-Quickly said, RS allow chaining, linking, and sequencing multiples redux-like stores while remaining in a serializable flux architecture.
+Quickly said, RS allow linking and sequencing of multiples redux-like, async-able, stores while remaining in a serializable flux architecture.

 RS is semantically and operationally stable; it does the work and has a coherent semantic system. <br/>
 That said, it need tests, then to be optimized, and of course, docs and examples. <br/>